ericmoritz/restexperiments/caching/README.rst

-It is hard to come up with accurate numbers due to the unknown overhead that would be introduced by the processing the ajax.html file.
+It is hard to come up with accurate numbers due to the unknown overhead that would be introduced by the processing the emi.tmpl file.
 An additional unknown is the benefit of the ability of browsers to fetch resources asyncronously.

 I am going to fudge things and assume that the benefit